anis-hentit/Linked-List-Project/README.md

 # Linked-List-Project
-Small data structure project i made when i first started programming
+Small data structure project i made when i first started programming.
+The project was made using codeblocks ide.